Triamcinolone acetonide: Medical uses

 Triamcinolone acetonide as an intra-articular injectable has been used to treat a variety of musculoskeletal conditions.
 When applied to the skin as a topical ointment, it is used to mitigate blistering from poison ivy, oak, and sumac.
 When combined with nystatin, it is used to treat skin infections with discomfort from fungus, though it should not be used on the eyes.
 It provides relatively immediate relief and is used before using oral prednisone.
 Oral and dental paste preparations are used for treating aphthous ulcers.

 As an intravitreal injection, triamcinolone acetonide has been used to treat various eye diseases and has been found useful in reducing macular edema.
 Drug trials have found it to be as efficient as anti-VEGF drugs in eyes with artificial lenses over a two-year period.
 A systematic review did not find any evidence of any benefit in preventing vision loss in eyes treated with triamcinolone acetonide over placebo, for patients with age-related macular degeneration.

 Triamcinolone acetonide is also administered via intralesional injection in the treatment of hypertrophic and keloid scars.

 Contraindications

 Evidence suggests that usage of triamcinolone acetonide or other steroids to treat macular edema increases the risk of increasing intraocular pressure in patients.

-Triamcinolone acetonide should not be used by those with tuberculosis or untreated fungal, bacterial, systemic viral or herpes simplex infections without consulting a doctor first.